FUNERAL / TRIBUTE CONCERT

 Flowers from George Hamilton IV and a floral arrangement from Jon's family in the Welsh colours

-Harlech Castle - daffodils mark the spot where Jon's ashes are scattered with the view of the railway station below and the beautiful Welsh countryside seen for miles around
+Harlech Castle - Daffodils mark the spot where Jon's ashes are scattered with the view of the railway station below and the beautiful Welsh countryside seen for miles around.

 JON DEREK TRIBUTE CONCERT

-Thanks again to West Virginia, The Duffy Brothers, Mick Smith, John Davis and the Peterborough Conservative Club
+Many thanks to West Virginia, The Duffy Brothers, Mick Smith, John Davis and the Peterborough Conservative Club